-Apprenticeships and traineeships are regulated by government and established under a Training Agreement.
-Training Services NSW regulates apprenticeships and traineeships in NSW.
+Apprenticeships and traineeships are regulated by government and established under a Training Contract.
+Training Services regulates apprenticeships and traineeships in NSW.
 It also provides support and services to apprentices/trainees and employers.

-Apprenticeships and traineeships combine on-job practical training with an employer, and formal training with a training provider.
+Apprenticeships and traineeships combine on-the-job practical training with an employer, and formal training with a training provider.